-The family-owned Italian luxury brand – Prada – generated over three billion euros in revenues for 2017.
-Europe represented almost forty percent of the total revenues.
-Among Prada brands, Prada made more than eighty percent of the company’s revenues, followed by Miu Miu, with more than fifteen percent, Church's which generated two and a half percent of its total revenues.
-Instead, Marchesi 1824 (a luxury bakery) and Car Shoe (a shoe company) made about half a percent of the total revenues.
+The family-owned Italian luxury brand – Prada – generated over four billion euros in revenues for 2022.
+Among Prada brands, Prada made more than 87% of the company’s revenues, followed by Miu Miu and Church.
+Prada also owns Marchesi 1824 (a luxury bakery) and Car Shoe (a shoe company) made about half a percent of the total revenues.

 Prada Origin Story

 In 1913 Mario Prada opened a store in the exclusive location of the Galleria Vittorio Emanuele II in Milan.

 He mainly sold handbags, travel trunks, beauty cases, jewelry, and a few other, other luxury items.
 Prada boutiques rapidly became the favorite of the aristocracy and bourgeoisie in Europe.